 During Halloween Horror Nights, there is nowhere safe to escape to in the theme park.
 The streets transform into demented scare zones that are swarming with creatures and monsters that are birthed from the darkness like hellish demons, morbid deformities, and the undead.
-You are quite literally walking through real life nightmares, including scare zones themed to popular horror movies and TV shows.
+You are quite literally walking through real-life nightmares.
 Oh, and watch out for the roaming chainsaw hordes!

-- Snap a Photo if You Dare: If you’re lucky and ask nicely, you may be able to snap a photo of the scareactors.
-And keep an eye out for killer photo ops that will give your friends who were too scared to come serious fomo.
+- Snap a Photo if You Dare: Keep an eye out for killer photo ops that will give your friends who were too scared to come serious fomo.

 - Scaredy Cats: If you’re a little bit of a wussie when it comes to all things scary, check out these 7 tips on how to survive going through the scare zones.
 My favorite is tip #5.

 Every year there are new live shows that bring horror to life in a whole new way.
 In the past, there have been pulse-pounding dance troupes, mind-bending acts, pop-culture infused comedy skits, and a jaw-dropping lagoon show.
 These performances are perfect for those who may not be too keen with the intense scares of haunted houses, but still want some thrills.
 I can’t wait to see what’s in store for this year!